mrsilver76/retrobat-runner/README.md

 To uninstall, delete the executable.
 There are no other files.

 > [!TIP]
-> If RetroBat Runner is not working for you then you can run executable with `/DEBUG` to generate a log file.
+> If RetroBat Runner is not working for you then you can run the program with the command line argument `/debug` to generate a log file.
 If you raise any issues then you may be asked to provide this file.

 ## Source code